 Unsecured loans are also more flexible when it comes to restrictions the lender places on the loan.
 For instance, you’re able to use the loan amount however you like.
 This can be for one purchase or for a number of different purposes.

-Another reason people opt for low interest rate personal loans is to help them consolidate their debts.
+Another reason people opt for low interest personal loans is to help them consolidate their debts.
 By moving all of your debts into one personal loan you may be able to save yourself money and better manage your repayments.
-These loans are unsecured and you can find low rates when you compare your options.
+A debt consolidation loan is unsecured and you can find low rates when you compare your options.

 3 tips to help you get the lowest rate loan

 Make sure your credit is in good standing.

 - Collect all your necessary documents

 You’ll need your payslips, ID, and details of your finances (assets, income, debts and expenses).
 This will help prove you can service the loan repayments.